speric/speric.github.com/_posts/2014-03-29-my-git-workflow.md

 <p>If I am
 pairing, I will be more descriptive with the commit messages.
-But when I am coding alone, these pre-PR commits are for me, and are not meant to be seen by my colleagues.
+But when I am coding alone, these pre-PR commits are for me, and are not meant to be used for any meaningful code review.
 When I am satisfied that the work I've done will eventually become a PR, I'll push my branch:</p>

 <pre>$ git pushr</pre>